zencart/documentation/content/user/customizing/appearance.md

 ---
 title: Changing your site's appearance
-description: Changing the look of a Zen Cart
+description: Changing the look of your shopping cart
 category: customizing
 weight: 10
 ---